pratikunterwegs/klepto-move-evol/README.md

-# The Evolutionary Ecology of Individual Foraging Decisions

-Summary R code and references for the Kleptomove manuscript.

-The manuscript text lives on an Overleaf repository, which is not public.
+# Source Code and Supplementary Material for _The joint evolution of movement and competition strategies_

+This is the source code for the analyses and figures for a manuscript that reports on models the joint evolution of movement and competition strategies using massive, spatial, individual-based models.

+## Analysis Source Code

+### Simulation Source Code

+The simulation source code is provided at a different repository, which is related to this repository as a submodule.

+### Replicating Analyses

+## Supplementary Material

+## Main Text

+## Data

+## Other Directories